Tiendil/feeds.fun/README.md

 - [ ] common mechanism to refresh lists of news, feeds, rules on their changes
 - [ ] statistics about tags

+# Errors

+- [ ] This model's maximum context length is 4097 tokens.
+However, you requested 4140 tokens (3116 in the messages, 1024 in the completion)

 # Closed MVP

 - [ ] cache erros and display them somehow in gui